-The following provisions of the ECHR are the most significant for the discussed subjectmatter:
+The following provisions of the ECHR are the most significant for the discussed subject-matter:

-- Article 5 (5) of the ECHR, providing that: "Everyone who has been the victim of arrest or detention in contravention of the provisions of this Article shall have an enforceable right to compensation"; - Article 3 of Protocol 7 to the ECHR, providing that: "When a person has by a final decision been convicted of a criminal offence and when subsequently his conviction has been reversed, or he has been pardoned, on the ground that a new or newly discovered fact shows conclusively that there has been a miscarriage of justice, the person who has suffered punishment as a result of such conviction shall be compensated according to the law or the practice of the State concerned, unless it is proved that the nondisclosure of the unknown fact in time is wholly or partly attributable to him "19.
+- a) Article 5 (5) of the ECHR, providing that: "Everyone who has been the victim of arrest or detention in contravention of the provisions of this Article shall have an enforceable right to compensation", - b) Article 3 of Protocol 7 to the ECHR, providing that: "When a person has by a final decision been convicted of a criminal offence and when subsequently his conviction has been reversed, or he has been pardoned, on the ground that a new or newly discovered fact shows conclusively that there has been a miscarriage of justice, the person who has suffered punishment as a result of such conviction shall be compensated according to the law or the practice of the State concerned, unless it is proved that the nondisclosure of the unknown fact in time is wholly or partly attributable to him".

 In this context, it should be noted that the number of judgements in which the ECtHR found a violation of these provisions by Poland is not particularly high.
 Only in few cases, however, has the ECtHR established that Poland had violated Article 5 (5) in connection with criminal proceedings.
-Until today, the ECtHR has not yet ruled that Poland violated Article 3 of Protocol 7.
+Until the end of 2020, the ECtHR did not rule that Poland violated Article 3 of Protocol 7.
 However, for this discussion, the seriousness of the issues raised by Polish citizens in their applications to the ECtHR is much more important than the quantity of cases.